mongodb/specifications/source/crud/tests/README.rst

   defined under the ``tests[i].outcome.error`` and ``tests[i].outcome.result``
   fields.

-- Instead of a top-level ``runOn`` field, server requirements are denoted by separate top-level ``minServerVersion`` and ``maxServerVersion`` fields.
-The minimum server version is an inclusive lower bound for running the test.
-The maximum server version is an exclusive upper bound for running the test.
-If a field is not present, it should be assumed that there is no corresponding bound on the required server version.

 The legacy format should not conflict with the newer, multi-operation format used by other specs (e.g. Transactions).
 It is possible to create a unified test runner capable of executing both formats (as some drivers do).